pps-lab/rofl-project-code/README.md

 The protocol relies on combining secure aggregation with commitments together with zero-knowledge proofs to proof constraints on client updates.
 One constraint that we show to be effective against some types of backdoor attack is the bounding of update norms.
-We evaluated this constraint using the [federated learning analysis framework](https://github.com/pps-lab/fl-analysis), which can be used to perform experiments to analyse the effectiveness of various federated learning backdoor attacks and defenses.
+We evaluate this constraint using the [federated learning analysis framework](https://github.com/pps-lab/fl-analysis), which can be used to perform experiments to analyse the effectiveness of various federated learning backdoor attacks and defenses.

 The current implementation of RoFL is an academic proof-of-concept prototype.